jakartaee/query/README.md

   classDef spec fill:#F8F7F7,stroke:#1D5183,stroke-width:1px,color:#1D5183
 ```

+To accommodate the diversity of datastores in the Jakarta ecosystem, Jakarta Query distinguishes between two levels of the language: a core subset, designed for use by [Jakarta Data][] and [Jakarta NoSQL][] providers targeting non-relational databases, and an extended form, tailored for [Jakarta Persistence][] and other providers working with relational technologies.

 - a core language that can be implemented by Jakarta Data and Jakarta NoSQL
   providers using non-relational datastores, and
 - an extended language tailored for Jakarta Persistence providers or other